pgl1234/Real-world-Spectrum/README.md

 This dataset is used to demonstrate the transfer learning performance of the proposed methods.

 ### C. Cross-Validation Spectrum Dataset
 The cross-validation dataset is collected by a spectrum measurement node located at [118.7907 (east longitude), 31.9386 (northern latitude), 36.80 (altitude)] on the Jiangjun Road campus of the NUAA in Nanjing, China (see Fig. 1 node 2).
 The bandwidth and data type collected are the same as the FM dataset.
 The range of collection time is from 17:52 on May 2nd, 2023, to 18:32 on May 2nd, 2023, with a sampling interval of 1 second.
 The collection time was from 22:14 on Jul.
 10, 2024, to 00:04 on Jul.
-11, 2024, with a sampling interval of 1s.
+11, 2024, with a sampling interval of 1 second.

 As with the first two datasets, the STFT is used to convert the I/Q data into spectrogram series.
 The parameter configuration is the same as that of the FM dataset.